unegma/unegma-legal/README.md

 ## Quality Assurance / Audit / Sign Off

-It is the responsiblity of your team to audit/test any code before use in production, especially if dealing with financials.
-If your team does not have the capacity for extensive audits, we will aim to work with you as closely as possible, often through a number of example scenarios, until the Client is happy that the work is in an optimal working state.
-Please be aware that code often needs to be maintained in order to keep up with security updates/changes due to third parties.
+It is the responsiblity of the Client's team to audit/test any code before use in production, especially when dealing with code handling finance/digital assets.
+If your team does not have the capacity for extensive audits, we will aim to work with you as closely as possible, often through a number of example scenarios, until the Client is happy that the work is in the best agreed working state.
+Please be aware that code often needs to be maintained in order to keep up with security updates, or breaking changes due to third parties.

 ## Revisions and Liabilities